wacncontent/CustomizeTool/output/articles/active-directory/active-directory-integrating-applications.md

 <properties
-   pageTitle="Integrating Applications with Azure Active Directory | Microsoft Azure" description="Details on how to add, update, or remove an application in Azure Active Directory (Azure AD)." services="active-directory" documentationCenter=""
+   pageTitle="Integrating Applications with Azure Active Directory | Windows Azure" description="Details on how to add, update, or remove an application in Azure Active Directory (Azure AD)." services="active-directory" documentationCenter=""